deeptools/HiCExplorer/docs/content/capture-Hi-C.rst

 chr1	4487435	4487435 Sox17

-Or just download the perpared file.
+Or just download the prepared file.
 We will do the Quality control on our own and compare to the results of Andrey.